alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 In some situations we can't avoid needing `downstream`, for example as we've seen with the reference-set `Orders` in collection `Tables` (discusse in the topic 'Reference set').
 There we need to add `downstream` to this reference-set to make the compiler find the referenced property `Table`, because `Table` needs to be below collection `Tables` to be able to reference it.

-## Reorganise and extend the model
+## Extensions and GUI annotations

 In the topic 'Derivations: conditional expressions' we've calculated the number `Total` as part of the stategroup `Discount applicable`.
 In our app it is therefore shown inside a box along `Discount period` and `Discount`.
 Both visually and model-wise it's more appropriate to show and calculate `Total` outside of `Discount applicable`.
 Let's adjust the model accordingly.
-The tail of collection `Orders` now looks like this:
+The last part for the `Orders` collection should look like this:
 ```js
 'Orders': collection ['Order'] {
 	...